Sitefinity/nextjs-samples/captcha/docs/Widgets.md

 ```

+For more information about the full capabilities and more advanced configurations, please refer to the [@progress/sitefinity-widget-designers-sdk](https://www.npmjs.com/package/@progress/sitefinity-widget-designers-sdk) package documentation.

 ### Registration with the framework

 Once we have the above two files ready, we need to register the component implementation and the designer metadata with the NextJs Renderer.
-For more advanced configurations visit the [designers project page](@progress/sitefinity-widget-designers-sdk)

 For the component we need to go to the file [render-widget-service](./src/app/widget-registry.ts) and to add a new entry to the map like so: